zoometh/thomashuet/profiles/oxford/weekly-updates/thomas.md

     - the informal *Coffee & Arches* meeting with Mike
 - Will attend the Sustainibility WS
 - We recieved part of the hardware needed for the APAAME server.
 But, the missing part (TVS) will take a while to arrived, says Jeremy.

+#### EAMENA team meeting
+> 3/2/23, week 3

+- Start to work on the update of Arches v5.2 to Arches v7 (I'm very late)
+- Deployed a GeoServer
+- Continue to develop and improve the [eamenaR](https://github.com/eamena-oxford/eamenaR) package: made it more generic to be able to work with other Arches instances than EAMENA, function that gather data from the Built Component, etc.
+- Continue to develop [GitHub](https://github.com/eamena-project): renamed it to `eamena-project`, create a `eamena-gee` repository for Leicester, etc.
+- Work with Will to line-up EAMENA cultural (sub)periods with [PeriodO](https://github.com/eamena-project/eamena-arches-dev/tree/main/projects/periodo)
+- Attended various mmetings: *Coffee & Arches*, *Sustainibility*, etc.
+- Prepare a 3 months research stay for a postdoc in ML
+- Created an [Advanced Research Computing project](https://www.arc.ox.ac.uk/creating-a-project) to give access to IT facilities
+- Current business on EAMENA DB administration (BUs with Mohamed, IT support for the `en` -> `ar` translation, etc.)
+- Current administrative business (consultants' contracts, purchase of hardware, etc.)